 The Bottom Line

 Astute leaders prioritize strategic non-verbal communication to maximize their influence.
-Enhancing these aspects of your body language can significantly optimize your leadership impact, as appearance often carries as much (or even greater) weight than spoken words.
+Enhancing these aspects of your body language can significantly optimize your leadership impact and negotiating skills, as appearance often carries as much (or even greater) weight than spoken words.

 Need help determining where to begin in improving your non-verbal communication skills?
 Take our free leadership assessment to identify which areas you should focus on first.